 Now if in the example given in the first point, you see what belongs to someone, and without any warning from your conscience, you steal it and go your way thinking nothing about it.

 But on getting home and bringing out what you stole, your conscience begins to alert you that you have gone against the commandments of God by stealing what belongs to someone else, and it goes on to analyze the evil that will befall you if you do not return that thing back to where you picked it immediately.

-And from the example above you know what will transpire afterwards.
+And from the example above you know what will transpire afterward.

 Repent immediately you discover your sins.